tradingstrategy-ai/gmx-ccxt-freqtrade/README.md

 **Note**: This is still work-in-progress development.
 If you intend to use this software check Support section first.

-**Note**: AS the writing of this, because of GMX's internal limitations, there might not be enough historical data available from GMX historical data REST API endpoint to perform meaningful trading or backtesting.
+**Note**: AS the writing of this, because of GMX's internal limitations, there might not be enough historical data available from GMX historical data REST API endpoint to perform meaningful trading or backtesting, as the APIs are limited to 10,000 latest candles only.

 ## Key features